 Contact our law office today at (201) 880-5311 to schedule a free consultation with a top-rated NJ criminal defense attorney and explore your options for expunging a criminal arrest or conviction from your record.

-Under certain conditions, you can have your criminal record wiped clean so that only law enforcement and prosecutorial agencies will have access to it.
-The unique circumstances of your criminal history must be reviewed to determine whether you may qualify for a record expungement.
+Under certain conditions in NJ, you can have your criminal record wiped clean so that only law enforcement and prosecutorial agencies will have access to it.
+The unique circumstances of your criminal history must be reviewed to determine whether you may qualify for a record expungement in NJ.

-If you were convicted of a summary offense but have had no additional offenses or arrests during a specified period, you may qualify for a record expungement.
-Additionally, many juvenile convictions may qualify for an expungement.
+If you were convicted of a summary offense but have had no additional criminal offenses or arrests during a specified period, you may qualify for a record expungement.
+Additionally, many juvenile convictions and criminal records in NJ may qualify for an expungement.

 For indictable convictions, the time since a sentence and probation period were completed before an expungement application can be considered varies from two to ten years.

-The following is a list of crimes that do not qualify for an expungement in New Jersey:
+The following is a list of criminal offenses that do not qualify for an expungement in New Jersey: